YinHK-gameDev/unity-learn/input/README.md

 ## Input

 ### Input Manager
 The Input Manager window allows you to define input axes and their associated actions for your Project.
-To access it, from Unity’s main menu, go to **Edit > Project Settings**, then select Input Manager from the navigation on the right.
+To access it, from Unity’s main menu, go to **Edit > Project Settings**, then select Input Manager from the navigation on the right. \
+The Input Manager is part of the core Unity platform and is the **default**.

 The Input Manager uses the following types of controls: